FinanZero, Brazil’s free online credit marketplace, raises $7M – TechCrunch

 “The founder of Lendo was a childhood friend of mine,” said Widen, of his close ties to the Swedish fintech.

 To apply for a loan on FinanZero you don’t need to provide your credit score.
-Instead, all you need is a utility bill (proof of address), proof of income, and your government ID.
+Instead, all you need is a utility bill (proof of address), proof of income and your government ID.
 The process is so simple, Widen said, that 92% of loan applications are initiated from a smartphone.

 The round was led by the Swedish investors VEF, Dunross & Co, and Atlant Fonder, which are all previous investors in the company.
 The funding will go toward marketing — most of which will be on T.V. — product development, and talent acquisition.